AVDambeck/yabec/books/rulebook/index.md

 Yabec is designed around chains of *hooks*.
 For example, in *conflict*, the game is played in *rounds*, which during each you get one *action*, which you use to *attack*, and then when all *combatants* have acted, a new *round* begins, and so on...

-## Phase
-A *phase* is a scheme for how guide the conversation.

-There are four *phases*.
-Each is detailed fully in it's own chapter.
-### Town
-Players navigate an urban setting, often splitting up to do *downtime*, or go shopping.
-The *phase* ends when the players *depart* on an *adventure*.
-### Delve
-Players explore a dangerous dungeon.
-This *phase* ends when the players leave the dungeon.
-Then *clean up*.
-### Conflict
-Players fight or flee from monsters.
-This *phase* occers within a *delve*, or rarely, in a *town*.
-### Clean Up
-Handle experience, splitting treasure, and other loose ends.
-Either end the session here, or begin *town* again.

 ## Player Roles
 There are several optional *roles* that players can have.
 Using *roles* makes play smoother and easier.
 Use a notecard or token to keep track of *roles*.